Links

 --version show program's version number and exit

-test: Running tests with PAT
+test: Running unit tests

 Use PAT to load the defined specification files and evaluate unit tests locally: